Bachelor of Science in Nursing and Accelerated Bachelor of Science in Nursing Technical Standards

-The stated mission of the undergraduate program in nursing at Samuel Merritt University is to train entry-level nurses who can treat the general patient population in current health care settings.
-Potential nurses are expected to complete all academic and clinical requirements of the BSN program.
-The purpose of this document is to delineate the cognitive, affective and psychomotor skills deemed essential to the completion of this program and to perform as a competent generalist nurse.
+The stated mission of the nursing program at Samuel Merritt University is to train entry-level nurses who have the comprehensive clinical and didactic training necessary to provide highly skilled, competent health care in a wide variety of medical and surgical settings.
+Potential nurses are expected to complete all academic and clinical requirements of the professional program before they can sit for the certification examination and practice.
+The purpose of this document is to delineate the cognitive, affective, and psychomotor skills deemed essential to the completion of this program and to perform as a competent nurse.

 If a student cannot demonstrate the following skills and abilities, it is the responsibility of the student to request an appropriate accommodation.
-The College will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.
+The University will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty, or are unduly disruptive to the educational process.
+Documentation will be required regarding the nature and extent of the disability and the functional limitations to be accommodated.

 Cognitive Learning Skills